Denver7 SportsWomen’s Sports

 "I think that it really shows that women's sports are for sports fans of every age, gender, and ethnicity.
 For a long time, people thought it was just for women to watch, and really, that sort of myth has been broken.
 We're really just such an inclusive environment, and fans of all ages love this sport," Millet said.

 Scoring merchandise seemed to be top of mind for many, as several items are already sold out online.
-Taryn Pennington said at one point the swag line went all the way towards Coors Field.
+Taryn Pennington said at one point the swag line went all the way toward Coors Field.

 The crowd heard directly from team leadership about the hard work and passion that went into making this major milestone possible.
 This included messages from the team's owner Robert Cohen, Millet, the commissioner of the National Women’s Soccer League, Jessica Berman, and Denver Mayor Mike Johnston.